Moussa Ibrahim: Biography

 On 20 October 2011, on the day Gaddafi was killed in the Battle of Sirte, Reuters reported that Ibrahim had been captured near Sirte, according to a Libyan transitional forces commander; however, this was again proven to be untrue.
 On 22 October 2011, he was reportedly captured for a third time, along with Saif al-Islam Gaddafi, near Bani Walid.
 This claim was also discredited, as Saif was not captured until 19 November near the town of Ubari.
 On 20 January 2012, it was reported for the fourth time that Ibrahim had been captured in Asbi'a, Libya.
 However, the following day these claims were denied by officials in Tripoli.
 On 22 January 2012, a video was released showing Ibrahim boarding an airplane and claimed he was in "excellent health."

 On 20 October 2012, Ibrahim was reported captured for the fifth time, in the town of Tarhuna, 40 miles south of Tripoli.
 For the first time, the reports were backed by the government, who said he was "being transferred to Tripoli to begin interrogation."
 An audio clip was then released on Facebook, purporting to be Ibrahim's voice denying the reports.
 On 24 October, government spokesman Nasser Al Manaa apologised for the false reports along with claims that Khamis Gaddafi had been killed.
 In fact, Khamis Gaddafi had been killed by a NATO airstrike on 29 August 2011 near Tarhuna and his death was confirmed by Arrai TV on 18 October 2011.

 Ibrahim's elder brother Mohamed Ibrahim Mansour, a "senior finance official" under Gaddafi, was reportedly arrested in Cairo on 19 March 2013, facing charges of corruption.
 Several new audio clips purportedly of Ibrahim have been published online, but remain unverified.

-On 31 October 2014, Egypt, which had become increasingly close to the internationally recognized government of Libya based in Tobruk, agreed to deport Moussa Ibrahim from Cairo.
+On 31 October 2014, Egypt's state-run newspaper Al-Ahram reported that Egypt, which had become increasingly close to the internationally recognized government of Libya based in Tobruk, agreed to deport Moussa Ibrahim from Cairo.
+Ibrahim, reached over Facebook however, denied the report claiming that he left the country due to work commitments in Serbia.

 On 12 January 2015, Moussa Ibrahim spoke publicly by video link at an event called "Libya: NATO's untold story" hosted by the Tricontinental Anti-Imperialist Platform at the Committee Rooms Houses of Parliament, in Westminster, London.

+On 30 July 2015, Moussa Ibrahim led a Gaddafi loyalist demonstration in front of the United Nations office in Cairo to protest the death sentence of Saif al-Islam Gaddafi.